 (b) about relevant matters including (but not limited to) matters concerning an issuer of debt or equity, including their performance, strategy, capital structure, management of actual or potential conflicts of interest, risks, social and environmental impact and corporate governance.
-Under the Investment Regulations the Trustee must document the methods by which and the circumstances under which the Trustee monitors and engage with the relevant persons about relevant matters.
+Under the Investment Regulations the Trustee must document the methods by which and the circumstances under which the Trustee monitors and engages with the relevant persons about relevant matters.
+The Trustee has delegated the responsibility for such monitoring and engagement to SEI.